colinzhaoust/ramon_llull_thinking_machine/README.md

 ## Research Questions and Analysis
+Research questions:
-R1.
-The precision and recall of the generated ideas with the actual *CL or ML Conference papers;
+1. The precision and recall of the generated ideas with the actual *CL or ML Conference papers;
-R2.
-How much novelty can we get from these ideas (human annotation);
+2. How much novelty can we get from these ideas (human annotation);
-R3.
-What are patterns of the out-of-box ideas in the conferences beyond the Ramon Llull's thinking machine.
+3. What are patterns of the out-of-box ideas in the conferences beyond the Ramon Llull's thinking machine.

+Analysis
-A1: Self-evolve Ramon Llull's thinking machine;
+1: Self-evolve Ramon Llull's thinking machine;
-A2: The variance of the out-of-box ideas in the conferences vs. the in-box generatable ideas;
+2: The variance of the out-of-box ideas in the conferences vs. the in-box generatable ideas;
-A3: How to classify trivial/meaningful doable/undoable ideas generated?
+3: How to classify trivial/meaningful doable/undoable ideas generated?
-A4: Analyze the paradigm shift (research trends) through the years with this tool
+14: Analyze the paradigm shift (research trends) through the years with this tool

 ## Interested?